autologic-web/redirect-bundle/README.md

 ### `forwarding` (bool, optional)
 Append the original route to the redirection (__default: false__).
 Useful in the case that other services/applications have their own redirect logic in place or route structure is the same on a different domain or path.

+### `absolute` (bool, optional)
+Force absolute or relative redirects (__default: null/auto__).
+If left unset, it will detect a hostname in the redirect and either use the original request host if the redirect does not contain a host or use the redirect verbatim if it does.

+### `protocol` (string, optional)
+Force the redirect protocol (__default: null/auto__).
+If left unset, it will detect the protocol from the original request and use that.

 ### Other Examples
 ```yaml
 # app/config.yml